-His Highness Sheikh Dr. Sultan Bin Mohammad Al Qassimi strongly encouraged AUS students to establish a student government in order to ensure student representation on campus.
-A Student Union Charter was drafted by students and approved by the Administrative Committee of the Board of Trustees during the 1997-1998 academic year.
+His Highness Sheikh Dr. Sultan Bin Mohammad Al Qassimi strongly encouraged AUS students to establish a Student Council in order to ensure student representation on campus.
+The Student Council's Constitution and bylaws are amended by the council, and approved and endorsed by the Vice Chancellor for Student Affairs and Chancellor.

 The AUS Student Council is an elected body that articulates student views and interests in the university.
 The Student Council is a vehicle for ensuring that students can have a voice in formulating university priorities and policies.
 It also provides a structure for greater student involvement on campus.
 The Vice Chancellor for Student Affairs advises the Student Council.
-For more information, please see the Student Handbook or visit www.aus.edu/osa/council/index.php.
+For information, please see the Student Handbook or visit www.aus.edu/osa/studentcouncil.